Watch past educational presentations and see live events in real time

 Cryopyrin-associated autoinflammatory syndromes (CAPS) consist of three diseases related to a defect in the same gene.
 The three diseases differ in the organs involved and in the severity of the disease.
 They include:

-Neonatal Onset Multisystem Inflammatory Disease is the most severe and most rare of the CAPS and causes fever with inflammation in multiple organs.
+Neonatal Onset Multisystem Inflammatory Disease is the most severe and least common of the CAPS and causes fever with inflammation in multiple organs.
 Newborn babies can have signs that appear like an infection (e.g., fever, rash) but no infection is found.
 The rash resembles hives, but is not itchy.
-Patients can have chronic meningitis (inflammation of the membranes surrounding the brain) resulting in headache, blindness, hearing loss or other neurologic problems.
+Patients can have chronic meningitis (inflammation of the membranes surrounding the brain) resulting in headache, blindness, hearing loss, or other neurologic problems.
 The eyes often appear as bulging, and children often have episodes of vomiting.
-After 1 year of age, 50 percent of patients develop joint pain and swelling of the bones surrounding the large joints, especially the knees.
+After 1 year of age, 50% of patients develop joint pain and swelling of the bones surrounding the large joints, especially the knees.
 There can be growth delay; children with NOMID are often very short.
 Not all children have all of these symptoms.

-In Muckle-Wells syndrome, patients develop episodic fever, chills, rash, red eyes, joint pain and severe headaches with vomiting.
-Episodes last from 1-3 days.
+In Muckle-Wells syndrome, patients develop episodic fever, chills, rash, red eyes, joint pain, and severe headaches with vomiting.
+Episodes last from one - three days.
 Deafness or partial hearing loss often develops by teenage years.

-In familial cold autoinflammatory syndrome, exposure to cold (including air-conditioning) and—perhaps—other environmental triggers causes a hive-like rash.
+In familial cold autoinflammatory syndrome, exposure to cold (including air-conditioning) and - perhaps - other environmental triggers causes a hive-like rash.
 Patients also can develop fever, chills, nausea, severe thirst, red eyes, headaches and joint pain.
-Episodes usually last up to 1 day.
+Episodes usually last up to one day.

 CAPS is suspected by the symptoms and signs found by the physician on physical examination.
 The diagnosis may be confirmed by a genetic test, although occasionally the genetic test may be normal.
 Other tests may include skin biopsy (examining a small sample of the skin) of the rash, an eye examination, hearing tests, lumbar puncture (obtaining fluid from the spine) and imaging of the brain and inner ears by magnetic resonance imaging (MRI).

-Until 2005 there was no effective treatment.
-Patients were treated with medications such as nonsteroidal anti-inflammatory drugs [link page – NSAIDs] (ibuprofen or naproxen), steroids or methotrexate to reduce symptoms.
-Exciting research has shown that medications that target interleukin-1 are very effective in treating CAPS.
-These medications include anakinra [link page - anakinra (Kineret)] (Kineret), rilonacept (Arcalyst) and canakinumab (Ilaris).
+Medications that target interleukin-1 are very effective in treating CAPS.
+These medications, given by injection, include anakinra (Kineret), rilonacept (Arcalyst) and canakinumab (Ilaris).
 Treatment must continue throughout life, as there is no known cure.
-It is important to diagnose early and start treatment quickly since there is usually no repair to damage that has occurred to brain, eyes, bones and hearing.
-Higher doses of medications are often needed to treat patients with brain involvement and severe headaches.
+It is important to diagnose early and start treatment quickly since there is usually no repair to damage that has occurred to brain, eyes, bones, and hearing.
+Higher doses and more frequent injections are often needed to treat patients with brain involvement and severe headaches.

 Other treatments include physical therapy, splints and other aids to treat joint deformities if they occur.
 Surgery is occasionally needed.
 Hearing aids are needed for children with deafness.